Nationwide House Price Index

 Nationwide House Price Index Commentary

-Despite the falls, house prices in April implies that house prices in the UK are now more than £41,000 (or 20%) higher than they were before the start of the pandemic in 2020, which will provide some comfort to many as we enter unchartered waters, but those who bought during recent months may fear that they bought at the top of the market.
+The rise in house prices in April implies that house prices in the UK are more than £44,000 (or 21%) higher than they were before the start of the pandemic in 2020, which will provide some comfort to many as we enter unchartered waters, but those who bought during recent months may fear that they bought at the top of the market.

 How much is my house worth?